Skip to main content Skip to main navigation Skip to search

 Categories of goods

 The below menus detail the types of goods that fall under each type of permit application category.
-The initial assessment fee you will be charged depends on which category the goods fall under.
+The initial assessment fee you are charged will depend on which category the goods fall under.

 All goods requiring an import permit that are not listed under Category 2-5 below.